saiyam1814/DevOpsRoadmap2022/atir-nayab/06-03-2022/faq.md

 - manual
 - infrastructure automation
-- othres: rancher, swarm and nomad
+- others: rancher, swarm and nomad
 - serverless
 - SaaS (software as a service) and no code